Master of Fine Arts

-The Master of Fine Arts (MFA) in Cinema is the terminal degree in digital filmmaking.
-The MFA program is designed for aspiring filmmakers who seek to become visual storytellers.
-Graduates of the program have the skills necessary to work in the professional film industry.
-This also is the preferred degree for those who wish to teach at the university level.
-The MFA program is a highly selective program that culminates in the successful completion of the MFA thesis project, a public presentation of the thesis project, and a defense of the thesis to the student's MFA committee.
-MFA students have opportunities to defray the cost of earning their degrees, through employment within the school itself, Graduate Assistantships that offer course credit and stipends, and competative grants for producing thesis films.
+The Master of Fine Arts (MFA) in Cinema is a terminal degree in digital filmmaking designed for aspiring directors and producers who seek to join the next generation of visual storytellers.
+Graduates of the program will have the skills necessary to work professionally in positions across the entertainment industry.
+The MFA is also the preferred degree for those who wish to teach at the university level.
+Our program is a highly selective, and culminates in the successful completion of an MFA thesis project, a public presentation of the thesis project, and a defense of the thesis to the student's MFA committee.
+MFA students have opportunities to defray the cost of earning their degrees through employment within the school itself, Graduate Assistantships that offer course credit and stipends, and competitive grants for producing thesis films.

 In 2013, The Hollywood Reporter ranked DePaul's School of Cinema and Interactive Media one of the top 25 best film schools in the country.